If you have questions about purchasing a license call 1-800-5GO-HUNT.

 The daily creel limit for crappie is 10 fish per angler, and the daily aggregate limit is 25 fish for boats with three or more anglers.
 Crappie must be over 12 inches, and the pole limit remains at 4 per angler.
 In addition, fish may only be cleaned at designated fish cleaning stations if available, not on the water or in the boat ramp parking lots.
 In the spillways, the daily limit is 10 fish per angler.
 There are no boat or size limits in the spillways.
 Pole limits in the rip-rapped portions of the spillways remain 1 per angler.

-Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain winter pool (136 ft) from December 1 until mid-January, then it should rise to 241 ft by March 1.
+Water level 253.27 ft, stable, about 6.0 ft over rule curve Tuesday.
+The electronic water level gauge in the lake has had some glitches lately; the COE is working to get it properly reset.
+Expect water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
+The water level is supposed to rise from 241 ft on March 1 to summer pool (260 ft) by May 1.
 For water level information, call (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.

-Expect frequent spillway gate closures and openings as the Corps maintains winter pool in the reservoir above.
+The spillway had two gates open 5.5 ft each (2280 cfs) Tuesday.
+The gates have been opened up some to bring the lake back down to the rule curve.
 Best luck in the spillway and Lower Lake is when some water is being released, but not too much.
+Best luck lately has been for crappie and catfish.
 For crappie, fish jigs and/or minnows out of the current or right along the rocks.
 They can also be caught trolling or drifting in the Lower Lake.
 Catfishing is best in eddies on natural bait fished near the bottom in the spillway or near the Lower Lake runout.
 White Bass will be in the current where you can drift a 2-jig rig just off bottom (watch the rocks!) or fish small crankbaits or tailspinner lures.
 For bass, cover in the old river run is the best bet, or fish along the rocks in the spillway with spinnerbaits or swimbaits.
+Expect frequent spillway gate closures and openings as the Corps maintains rule curve in the reservoir above.

 Spillway gate openings, flow rates, and spillway water levels can be obtained at (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on the "24-hour change" numbers for a picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it usually is updated midday.